 The developers (Crestwood bought out a Kansas partnership that had hatched the plan) quietly built ties with local politicians and state regulators while opting for a stealth approach within the Schuyler County communities of Reading and Watkins Glen.

 I wrote two articles for a local website in 2010 that were the first in-depth reports on the project.
 The first, “Is Schuyler Napping?” sounded the alarm.
-The second, “The DEC Dithers,” questioned why state regulations had failed to order an environmental impact statement for such a substantial lakeside project.
+The second, “The DEC Dithers,” questioned why state regulators had failed to order an environmental impact statement for such a substantial lakeside project.

 In November 2010, the state finally ordered the EIS.
 That led to public hearings, which galvanized a coalition of Finger Lakes activists, business owners, pro bono lawyers and scientists who waged an eight-year legal and PR battle to block the industrial incursion.
 They were pitted against the area’s Republican Congressman, the chairman of the Schuyler County Legislature, and even the staff of the DEC.

 The facts brought forward by the environmental coalition ultimately defeated the project.
 DEC Commissioner Basil Seggos acknowledged as much when he overruled his own staff in denying the LPG storage permit.

 There are other big battles ahead for the Finger Lakes.
 Can the region avoid being designated as trash central for the entire state?
 Will state regulators, who often cozy up to corporate applicants, effectively address toxic algae by tightening lax state rules on the spreading of farm manure and by requiring power plants to limit their massive warm water discharges into the lakes?

 New York’s three largest landfills lie within 30 miles of Geneva, the heart of the Finger Lakes.
 Now a shadowy company that refuses to detail its ownership proposes to build the largest trash incinerator in the state between Seneca and Cayuga lakes — to turn a profit on garbage hauled from New York City.
 Virtually every entity near the Romulus site opposes the plan.
 But the company that owns the site is closely affiliated with an elite campaign contributor to Gov. Andrew Cuomo.
 The battle lines are drawn — again.